brick2928/AMD-Mobile-overclocking-capabilities/README.md

 - If you want to have quick answer as to what your cpu is capable of, refer to the [Simplified Table](https://github.com/brick2928/AMD-Mobile-overclocking-capabilities/tree/main#simplified-table), it will tell you what your cpu is capable of depending on your cpu generation.
 - If you want to find the specific information for your CPU, search for your CPU via CTRL+F and write its full name.
 This will bring you to the Detailed Table where we state what each CPU is capable of instead of generilizing them according to their generation
 - Most of our proof is in the "Notes" section under whichever CPU generation you are looking at.
 Information which does not belong to a specific kind of CPU generation will be put under the [Miscellaneous](https://github.com/brick2928/AMD-Mobile-overclocking-capabilities/tree/main#miscellaneous) section at the bottom.
+- The [Miscellaneous](https://github.com/brick2928/AMD-Mobile-overclocking-capabilities/tree/main#miscellaneous) holds interestting information, we recommend everyone to have a quick look at it.

 # Introduction